Conductive Education in Nottingham.

 2020 marks the 70th anniversary of the creation of the first Conductive Education groups in Hungary, founded by Pető András.

-At FOOTPRINTS CEC, the basis of our work is inspired by the principles and practices of Conductive Education, developed by the Hungarian physician Dr Andras Petö.
+At Footprints CEC, the basis of our work is inspired by the principles and practices of Conductive Education, developed by the Hungarian physician Dr Andras Petö.
 Conductive Education (CE) is a holistic, integrated pedagogical/educational system, which enables people with damage to the central nervous system to learn to overcome the challenges they face.
-It’s a learning system that enables disabled children and adults to become more independent.
+It’s a learning system that allows disabled children and adults to become more independent.
 Conductive Education has been in use in the UK for more than 30 years, and there is an increasing number of qualified Conductor Teachers working across the country.

 Conductive Education places the parent firmly at the forefront of their child’s education, fostering a positive child/parent relationship and allowing professionals to work alongside parents as partners, encouraging their natural ability to aid their child’s development.

 Conductive Education awakens and stimulates a child’s self-awareness, and their capacity to play and enjoy life, despite their learning challenges.
-By working together, both parent and child will share this unique learning experience.
+By working together, both parent and child share this unique learning experience.
 To get the best results from Conductive Education, we encourage parents to continue their child’s learning at home, using strategies introduced in our teaching sessions.